bartificer/programming-by-stealth/docs/pbs69.md

 </div>
 ```

-I still have a single row, but instead of that row containing two cols, it now contains just one col. That single col now contains a nav that will act as the tabs controlled the tabbed panes, and a collection of panes that will be tabbed between, one for each section.
+I still have a single row, but instead of that row containing two cols, it now contains just one col. That single col now contains a nav that will act as the tabs controlling the tabbed panes, and a collection of panes that will be tabbed between, one for each section.

 The result looks like so: